openethereum/openethereum.github.io/Tutorial-Part-5.md

 ### Track the transaction

-Seeing nothing for those 15-30 seconds is a little disconcerting.
+Seeing nothing for those several seconds is a little disconcerting.
 It would be nicer to actually track the state of the transaction so that we know everything is in order.
 This is fairly simple since we already have the information we need in the `Bond` which is given by `parity.bonds.post`.
 The problem is that we're discarding it; in fact we need to keep it around and use it as a reactive display element.

 First, we'll introduce some state to our React class.
 Place this at the bottom of the `constructor`: